rynmon/malScraper/README.md

 1.1 - Added Reopen Function - Ability to Reopen a previously composed report.

-1.2 - Added Version Checking - malScraper will not verify if you are using the laters version on startup.
+1.2 - Added Version Checking - malScraper will now verify if you are using the laters version on startup.